The FIRE movement is incredibly popular.

 Most FIRE implementers do not claim you should avoid using credit cards.
 Most think they are a great tool to earn extra rewards on our spending.
 But they advocate we should pay off the balance every month and spend far less than we make.

-Most of us can save more money than we think
+Most of us can save more money than we think.

-Unless you have a mortgage that you can’t afford or other costly financial circumstances, you should be able to save a significant amount of money towards your future.
+Unless you have a mortgage that you can’t afford or other costly financial circumstances, you should be able to save a significant amount of money for your future.
 And we can think about ways we can earn more money.